MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/oracle-landing-zone-plan.md

 # Plan for Oracle on Azure VMs landing zone accelerator

-As discussed in the Oracle strategy article, the potential returns from implementing Oracle on Azure can be high only if you right size your Oracle workload on Azure Infrastructure, which also provides an opportunity to optimize Oracle licensing cost.
+This article describes how to plan for Oracle on Azure VMs landing zone accelerator.
+As discussed in the Oracle strategy article, the potential returns from implementing Oracle on Azure are high only if you right size your Oracle workload on Azure Infrastructure.
+Getting the   sizing right also provides an opportunity to optimize Oracle licensing cost.

 The infrastructure capacity planning exercises provide value of your Oracle workload adoption on Azure and enable the cloud adoption team with the data needed to plan the following technical activities.

 The strategy and plan template and other resources in the Cloud Adoption Framework can help your organization to capture a suitable plan for adopting Oracle on Azure.

 ## Oracle digital estate planning

-Like most complex platforms, your Oracle digital estate includes three asset categories that should be recognized in your plan: platform, foundational, and workload assets.   **Platform assets**: Your Oracle estate runs on different types of infrastructure or potential appliances.
+Like most complex platforms, your Oracle digital estate includes three asset categories that should be recognized in your plan: platform, foundational, and workload assets.

+**Platform assets**: Your Oracle estate runs on different types of infrastructure or potential appliances.
 Regardless of what your organization does with Oracle, Oracle deployment requirements define those assets.
 These deployment requirements could include RAC or Exadata configurations as well.
 **Foundational assets**: Your Oracle platform and the supporting environment are also upheld by a collection of necessary assets like identity providers, networking, operational management tools, and more.
 Azure refers to these assets as foundational utilities, and this article series describes how Azure landing zone provides them.

 **Workload assets**: Your Oracle platform can consist of Oracle first party applications like e-commerce suite or third party/bespoke applications.
 Each workload with a dependency on the Oracle workloads should be named, inventoried, rationalized, and tracked individually to allow for granular financial and technical planning decisions.